 Here are a few tips to help you get started:

 First, take some time to de-personalize your home.
-This means packing up family photos, children’s artwork, and other items that will make potential buyers feel intruding on your personal space.
+This means packing up family photos, children’s artwork, and other items that will make potential buyers feel like intruding on your personal space.
 You want buyers to be able to visualize the home as their own, so decluttering is key.

 Next, give your home a fresh coat of paint in neutral tones.
 This will help it appeal to a wider range of buyers and make it look cleaner and more modern.